that-recsys-lab/librec-auto/librec_auto/docs/source/how-to-use-fairness-metrics.rst

     <param ref="fea:gdp"/>

-when parsed this will turn into from 2 to 3 parameters passed to the script.
+when parsed this will turn into the following parameter passed to the script.
+The metric will have to read the feature data from the configuration file to get the rest of the information about the feature.

 ::

     <param name="protected-feature">gdp-2021</param>
-    <param name="protected-feature-type">item</param>
-    <param name="protected-feature-values">1 2 3 4</param>

-If the feature is binary, the ``protected-feature-values`` parameter is omitted.
-These parameters will be passed to the script on the command line.

 4. Available fairness metrics